 The Hype Man

-This friend doesn’t always offer much other than loud singing, non-stop talking, and narrating every sign that you drive passed.
-But what would a road trip be without that friend who shouts “cracker barrel!” every time you pass a rest stop?
+This friend doesn’t always offer much other than loud singing, non-stop talking, and narrating every sign that you drive past.
+But what would a road trip be without that friend who shouts “Cracker Barrel!” every time you pass a rest stop?

 This the friend who you generally love, but who finds a way to grind everyone’s gears on a road trip; Generally by nitpicking the tiniest of details, and by having a problem with virtually everything.
 Like being the only one who doesn’t want to stop at that roadside diner, or wanting to specifically sit on that one side of the car for no other reason but preferring it.
 Luckily, if you grew up with siblings, it’s easy to tune out this friends negativity for a majority of the ride.